akhillb/NLP/README.md

-            -> graph.txt : Contains the adjacency matrix between queries and urls -> query.txt : Contains queries and their indices in the search log used for the graph -> url.txt : Contains urls and their indices used for the graph
+            -> graph.txt : Contains the adjacency matrix between queries and urls -> query.txt : Contains queries and their indices in the search log used for the graph -> url.txt : Contains urls and their indices used for the graph normalize.py - Reads the graph from the graph.txt and normalizes the edge weight

 NOTE:
 Do not COMMIT mappings.txt, graph.txt, query.txt, url.txt to the repository, as their combined size would be more than 1 GB.